 Speaking with Collider, Hissrich confirmed that there's a plan to produce seven seasons of the show, though that depends on The Witcher being renewed after each season.
 This is your one warning not to cancel it, Netflix, or I'm going to be very upset.

 Sadly, we don't have any trailers or official season 3 images yet but when we do, we'll be posting them here.
-In the meantime, there's The Witcher prequel Blood Origins to look forward to which should drop this year, as well as a Witcher cookbook. (opens in new tab) The cookbook comes on October 25 and you bet I've pre-ordered it.
+In the meantime, there's The Witcher prequel Blood Origins to look forward to which should drop this year, as well as a Witcher cookbook (opens in new tab)which came out in October.

 Season 1 and 2 recap

 If you've forgotten the plot of the last two seasons, you can find the recaps of each episode below.